Ask a COVID-19 Question

 - If so, are test results reliably available within 72 hours?
 Yes

-- COVID-19 tests are available at the C-Lab laboratory at Wellkin Hospital on Monday, Wednesday, and Friday from 09:00 to 12:00.
-Patients must dial 605-1000 to book an appointment.
+- COVID-19 tests are available at the C-Lab laboratory at Wellkin Hospital, C-Care Clinic, Darne Clinic, and Novolab.
 Results are available within 48 hours.
 Cost of Rs.2500 (approximately $60 USD) must be paid in full by the patient.
-Visit Wellkin Hospital’s COVID-19 announcement (French) for additional information.

-- Test results are sent electronically, or patient can obtain a physical copy at Wellkin Hospital.
+- Test results are sent electronically, or patient can obtain a physical copy at the clinic or hospital.

 COVID-19 Vaccine Information: